Poverty is killing the Amazon rainforest. Treating soil and farmers better can help save what's left

 Because their plots were small, the overall impact on the forest was minimal.
 But now the village chief wants to find other ways to manage the soil’s fertility.

-“We don’t want to use fire anymore in the forest because we can lose control of the fire, and it can burn the forest,” said Kaparaí Tembé.
-This wasn’t always as much of a risk, he said.
-But deforestation from ranching and soy farming for animal feed across the state of Pará has removed moisture from the air, and now the dry season has become longer and drier — heightening the risk of uncontrolled wildfires.

-“We want to improve agriculture here, in one specific place, not keep burning fields and pushing nature back,” he said, setting his hoe on the ground and mopping the sweat from his brow.
+“We want to improve agriculture here, in one specific place, not keep burning fields and pushing nature back,” said Kaparaí Tembé, setting his hoe on the ground and mopping the sweat from his brow.
 “We need to nurture the soil.”

-Earlier this year, the villagers treated the field with a powder made from grinding up limestone .
+Earlier this year, the villagers treated the field with a powder made from grinding up limestone.
 It’s a technique to reduce the natural acidity of the Amazonian soil.
-Today Tembé and two other men are planting a different legume, called the pigeon pea, to add nitrogen to the soil.
+Tembé has also begun planting another legume, called the pigeon pea, to add nitrogen to the soil.

 “It’s a reminder of where I am,” he said.
 “The forest sustains us, the animals, the plants — we want to protect it.”

-Note: EDITORS’ NOTE — This story is part of The Protein Problem, an AP series that examines the question: Can we feed this growing world without starving the planet?
-To see the full project, visit https://projects.apnews.com/features/2023/the-protein-problem/index.html